CAM-Gerlach/spyder-api-docs/docs/plugin_development.rst

                triggered=self.stop_pomodoro_timer,
            )

-When creating actions, we indicate by means of the ``triggered`` parameter the methods that will be executed when they are activated, i.e. when the corresponding toolbar buttons are clicked.
+When creating actions, we use the ``triggered`` parameter to set the callback function to run when the action is interacted with, in this case when the corresponding toolbar buttons are clicked.

-Third, create the menu that will contain our actions and add them to it.
+Third, we create a menu for our actions, and add them to it:

 .. code-block:: python